ACMP Connect Community Guidelines

 - Treat others with respect.
 Focus on the content of posts and not on the people making them.
 Please extend the benefit of the doubt and assume good intent; there is no such thing as a stupid question.

-- Do not post unsolicited commercial messages or promotional offers.* Please respect the purpose of the community.
-Use the community to share successes, challenges, constructive feedback, questions, and goals instead of products or services that you provide.
+- Do not post unsolicited commercial messages or promotional offers.
+Please respect the purpose of the community.
+Use the community to share successes, challenges, constructive feedback, questions, and goals instead of products, services, or events* that you provide.
 Commercial messages in discussions, library entries, or elsewhere will be removed.
 This includes solicitations for money, goods or services for charitable purposes or private gain and links intended to gather leads by collecting email addresses or other contact information in exchange for resources, webinars, etc. Repeated violation of this rule will result in the suspension or termination of community privileges or participation.

 - Do not seek or post jobs in the community or attempt to create a job board.
 ACMP’s Career Center may be used to seek positions or post open positions within your organizations.